-Over the years the castle has played various roles; royal residence, military academy, presidential home and its current incarnation as Mexico’s National History Museum.
+Over the years the castle has played various roles; official residence for royalty, military academy, presidential residence and its current incarnation as Mexico’s National Museum of History.

 On September 13, 1847 the Niños Héroes (“Young Heroes”) died defending the castle during the Battle of Chapultepec of the Mexican-American War.
 A large mural dedicated to the young cadets can be seen on the ceiling of the main entrance to the castle.
 In the middle of the painting is Juan Escutia, who, according to legend, wrapped himself in the Mexican flag and threw himself from the castle walls in order to prevent the flag falling into US hands.